Flavia Nabagabe Kalule: Teaching

 Flavia taught at Our Lady of Good Counsel in Gayaza.
 And later joined Namilyango College where she taught from 2008 to 2012.

 Advocacy work

-In 2012, Flavia joined Forum for Women in Democracy (FOWODE) as an intern where she was later promoted to the position of programme officer.
+In 2012, Flavia joined Forum for Women in Democracy (FOWODE) as an intern where she was later promoted to the position of Programme Officer.

 Political career

 In 2016, Flavia contested and lost the position for Woman MP for Mubende District.
 In 2021, Flavia contested and won the position for Woman Member of Parliament for Kassanda District under National Unity Platform (NUP).
-Flavia was appointed as chairperson of the women’s league for NUP, a committee that handles sexual harassment within the NUP political party.
+Flavia was appointed as chairperson of the women’s league for NUP, a committee that handles women's leadership and sexual harassment within the NUP political party.